Bhaveshk46/plainly/README.md

 - The service has no user accounts.
 A share link is a bearer capability, not identity-based authorization.
 - Larger PDFs, damaged files, scans without an AI key, unsupported model IDs, or upstream timeouts can fail with a readable error or rule-based fallback.

-## Hackathon submission

-Submit a public repository with exactly one branch, under 10 MB excluding dependencies, and a maximum of three attempts per the supplied rules.
-Exclude `node_modules`, `.next`, `dist`, `.vercel`, `data`, coverage, and credentials.
-This working repository is private at the owner's request.
-The supplied hackathon rules require the final submission repository to be public; change visibility only when the owner authorizes submission.

 MIT licensed.
 See LICENSE.